 As I often tell my patients, anger is a very empowering emotion.
 It energizes us to do things we normally wouldn’t.
 But anger is also a byproduct of other emotions.
 In this case, fear.
 It took a long time for mainstream media and the public to acknowledge what was obvious to others.
 Trump had tapped into something: white Americans see their sense of identity, what it means to be “American,” threatened.
 This fear of difference is at the heart of our democratic reckoning.
 It is why millions of American’s are willing to ignore Trump’s incompetence, corruption, immorality, lies, and self-aggrandizement.

 I live in a neighborhood that is at least 80% black and, yes, it sometimes feels uncomfortable to be in the minority.
 However, I’m healthy enough to take ownership of my discomfort rather than projecting it onto others.
 This is not the neighborhood I grew up in, but it is the neighborhood I chose.
-It is a neighborhood that confronts each other’s children when they are misbehaving, distributes COVID masks to every household for free, organizes a parade and puts together goody bags for high school seniors missing graduation, and sends gift cards to a family who’s house caught fire.
+A neighborhood that confronts each other’s children when they are misbehaving, distributes Covid masks to every household for free, organizes a parade and puts together goody bags for high school seniors missing graduation, and sends gift cards to a family who’s house caught fire.
 It is a neighborhood with a sense of community like no other I’ve lived in, including a military post.